 Anatomy

 Before diving into the different images with all sorts of obscure angles, it's best to try to familiarise yourself with the major arteries and where they are (LAD, LCx and RCA).
-Understanding their locations first will be less confusing once you start correlating to the 2D images.
+When I started cath lab I found it helpful to keep the labelled images open on the computer next to me to compare to the real time imaging, and slowly stop relying on the computer to recognise which vessel is which.
 Get ready to be swept off your feet by the wonders of the heart!

 Anatomy of the Heart